shuttle-npm/shuttle-can-api/README.md

 ### map(parameters)

-Returns a promise that will resolve to a `DefineMap` or the specified:
+Returns a promise that will resolve to a `DefineMap` or the specified `Map` option:

 ```javascript
 api.map({id: 2})